 (*This post may contain affiliate links, which means I may receive a small commission if you choose to purchase through the links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!)

 Power supply failure is one of the most common problems faced by PC users.
 If your power supply fails then your PC won’t turn on and it can hamper your work.
 A faulty power supply is not easy to detect because it cannot be monitored through any software and the fault can be diagnosed by testing only.
 It can get further difficult to detect the fault when the power supply is turning on but one of the voltage rails is not functioning properly and giving out improper voltages, which is quite dangerous and can cause damage to your internal components.
 Whenever your PC does not start, the first component to check is the power supply but most of the users don’t know how to test a power supply and diagnose it for fault and errors.
-So, to help you out on this matter, here I will tell you how to test a power supply for any errors or failure to make sure that your PSU is working properly or not.
+So, to help you out on this matter, here I will tell you how to test a power supply for any errors or failures to make sure that your PSU is working properly or not.

 How to Test Power Supply of PC